Sunday, June 29, 2014

 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” {Mk.
 12:30 NIV}.

 Cultivate a grateful heart.
-How can God give us more if we can’t thank Him for what He has already so generously and graciously given?
-Was Salvation not enough?
+We must thank Him for what He has already so generously and graciously given.
+Was His salvation not enough?
 He has performed wonders in our lives and loved us when we were filthy and unlovable.
 We must remember Him and how He has delivered us from darkness.
 How can I not thank Him with my whole heart?

 To read all the Psalms in this series, click here: Psalms To See Me Through